 KMPF’s second project was the restoration and preservation of White Hall in Madison County, former home of Cassius Marcellus Clay, early abolitionist, legislator and Ambassador to Russia for President Abraham Lincoln.
 White Hall has since become a State Historic Shrine maintained by the State Parks Department.

 The once dilapidated, childhood home of Mary Todd Lincoln in Lexington was restored, refurbished to period and opened to the public in 1977.
 Also in Lexington, the law office of Statesman Henry Clay was preserved with foundation assistance.
 Parker Place, a portion of which is believed to be the former home of Mary Todd Lincoln’s maternal grandmother, was also renovated and served for a time as headquarters for the Foundation.
 White Hall, Henry Clay’s Law Office and the Mary Todd Lincoln House are all listed on the National Register of Historic Places.

-For over thirty years KMPF has offered people from all over the world the opportunity to visit Kentucky and explore our rich heritage as well as the importance of preserving Kentucky’s historic sites.
+For over thirty-five years KMPF has offered people from all over the world the opportunity to visit Kentucky and explore our rich heritage as well as the importance of preserving Kentucky’s historic sites.
 KMPF relies solely upon admissions, museum store sales, membership dues, donations and grants to maintain the Mary Todd Lincoln House and to fund the Foundation and its projects.

 March 15 - Nov.
 30

 This two-story brick, late Georgian house with its stone water table and belt course was built in 1803-1806 as an inn by William Palmateer.